MakerLabTunisia/CARVER_X5/README.md

 ## MakerLab :

 MakerLab is a Tunisian tech startup specialized in developing customized embedded systems and mechatronics projects to industrials.
 In MakerLab, we believe in the Open Source Hardware philosophy and we want to spread the tech knowledge we gain, with the community so everyone performs itself and benefits from others experiences.
 And this is why, we made from our little space in Sousse, a **TechSpace**, open for everyone who wants to work on real projects, finding all what a Maker needs to create his own tech project.
 In our TechSpace, many projects were developed and created, even if it is by our staff or by students from different universities across the country, starting from Drones, Internet of Things (IoT) devices, arriving to Robotic Arms and CNC Machines.
 Moreover, this 5 Axis CNC Machine, is our first Open Source Hardware Project we made, and which we are so happy sharing it with the community.
 You can find more details on our TechSpace in our:
 Lien Facebook : https://www.facebook.com/tunmakerlab/
 Lien siteweb : https://makerlab.tn/

-## MakerLab vision :

-We dream in a future of freedom, where open source hardware and MakerLab enable people to fully understand how to make things they need, and where decentralized local production is customized to impact the surrounding community.
-Believing that empowering the user with knowledge about how to make machines, Carver X5 wants to give to the world a powerful open source tool.
-And this Machine is one of the first steps in developing other machines sharing the same philosophy.

 ## Presenting the project: